 Mastering is a massive subject with many sub groups, from arranging and levelling tracks for an mp3 album, preparing a mix to be pressed to vinyl, to restoring an old recording.
 It seems though that the masses are mostly interested in one area of mastering - what I specialise in - getting a commercial sounding record.
 The good news is this can be done with relatively primitive tools if you know what you're doing.

 There are many plugins nowadays that offer an all-in-one solution to mastering, Ozone and T-RackS are two common ones.
 I've used both and I can tell you they're very impressive.
 The thing is, with all-in-one solutions, you get a whole bunch of pre-sets.
 Most will not sound too great.
 Sometimes you may find a pre-set which sounds quite nice, only to find that it only sounds nice on your monitors.
 The question is, why do certain pre-sets benefit your music but others don't?
-And why does one pre-set sound good on your monitors but sounds bad on others?
+And why does one pre-set sound good on your monitors but sound bad on others?
 These pre-sets have a negative effect on your learning as they encourage you to just take a stab in the dark and see what happens, never really learning anything as you go.

 I can't begin to tell you how useful it is to have a deep understanding of what mastering techniques are needed to get a pro sound.
 Apart from allowing you to achieve a commercial sound in your own studio, this deep understanding goes much further.
 For instance, your mixing and recording will improve too.
 You'll understand what it is about your favourite commercial tracks that makes them sound so good, and why they always sound as good no matter what sound system you hear them on, even laptop speakers.

-MasteringTuition.com is completely free to use and can teach anyone these powerful techniques so they too can get a pro sound.
+MasteringTuition.com is a completely free to use mastering tutorial which can teach anyone these powerful techniques.
 This website will take you on a journey of discovery through the audio mastering process.

-5. The next section is made up entirely of videos.
+The next section is made up entirely of videos.
 A whole mastering session is captured using all the techniques discussed, proving that standard plugins can be used to get a pro sound.
 Just before this section, I provide you with some tips to ensure the suitability of your mix for mastering.

-6. After the live mastering session you will arrive at the advanced section.
+After the live mastering session you will arrive at the advanced mastering tutorial.
 By this point you will have gained a deep understanding of the very purpose of audio mastering - an understanding similar to that possessed by top engineers.
 This is the time to share with you all the secrets that mastering engineers don't want you to know.
 This section will really blow your socks off - you'll be amazed at what you didn't know the top mastering engineers are doing.